A/N: As always, many thanks for your reviews and support.

 "Wait, so you're younger than me!"
 Sidra exclaimed, glaring toward Bellatrix.

-Bellatrix smiled triumphantly at eldest Potter child.
+Bellatrix smiled triumphantly at the eldest Potter child.

 "That explains a great many mysteries," Dumbledore said slowly.
 "Your apparent youthfulness and your disappearing without a trace.
 But it also raises another question."